alexanderbazhenoff/scripts-pipelines-and-tiny-tools/jenkins/xorg-pipelines-example/README.md

 # Run Xorg jenkins pipeline.

-This example illustrates how to prepare linux system to run Xorg and run GUI tests from Jenkins pipelines.
-In example below we install openbox at Ubuntu Server 16.04 (actually you can use any latest distro) to run jenkins pipeline that connects to RDP for several seconds.
-You can change RDP connections (a several bash lines) on your own (e.g. run [Selenium](https://www.seleniumhq.org/) or other GUI-related testing).
+This example illustrates how to prepare linux system to run Xorg for GUI tests from Jenkins pipelines.
+In example below we install openbox at junkins node, Ubuntu Server 16.04 (actually you can use any latest distro).
+Then run jenkins pipeline on this node to connect RDP for several seconds.
+You can change RDP connections (a several bash lines) on your own code (e.g. run [Selenium](https://www.seleniumhq.org/) or other GUI-related testing).

 # Requirments: